pryv/dev-site/source/customer-resources/pryv.io-setup.md

 We have automatic SSL certificate renewal on our roadmap, so let us know if you are interested.

+If you are using an infrastructure with appliances that perform the SSL termination, you can simply adapt the NGINX configuration files to listen on port 80 and not perform encryption.

 ## Validate your platform installation

 Now that your Pryv.io platform is configured and running, you can run the validation procedure from the [Pryv.io platform validation guide](/customer-resources/platform-validation).